MOUNT MITCHELL HERITAGE PRAIRIE

 Through the efforts of local residents and friends known as the Mount Mitchell Prairie Guards, a historic park has been created that ties Wabaunsee County to this pivotal period in our nation’s past.

-Located on a 45-acre hilltop three miles south of Wamego, the park is called the Mount Mitchell Heritage Prairie Preserve.
+Located on a 45-acre hilltop three miles south of Wamego, the park is called the Mount Mitchell Heritage Prairie Park.
 It is dedicated to Captain William Mitchell and the Beecher Bible and Rifle Colony, The property, part of Captain Mitchell’s farm, was given to the Kansas Historical Society in 1953 by Mitchell’s son W.I.
 Mitchell.

-Organized in New Haven, Connecticut, this famous colony of free-state immigrants arrived at Wabaunsee in April 1856.
+Organized in New Haven, Connecticut, this famous colony of anti-slavery free-state immigrants arrived at Wabaunsee in April 1856.
 Determined to see Kansas become a state free of slavery, they formed a militia with earlier settlers and fought along side John Brown and Jim Lane in the Border War.

 The Kansas Historical Society accepted Mitchell’s gift but because of funding issues a park was never developed.
 In 2001, they decided to relinquish ownership of the site, so local residents came together and formed the Prairie Guards to fulfill the wishes of the original donor.

 The Prairie Guards are now a well-established non-profit with over 125 families and friends involved in its activities.
 We have organized 1,500 hours of volunteer labor and have made major improvements to the park, including building new fencing, an access road, parking area, retaining wall, information kiosk, and two miles of trails.
-We are also working to control woody encroachment of the prairie.
+We are also working diligently to control woody encroachment of the prairie.

 The park is an intact tallgrass prairie of remarkable biological diversity.
 Prairie enthusiasts from Minnesota, after a tour of Kansas prairies and wetlands, called the flora at Mount Mitchell the most impressive they had seen.